 I took a commercial flight today from Portland to Spokane.
 I had no reason to expect an enjoyable flight.
 It was 7 am.
 I had slept for only three hours.
 I had a splitting headache.
 Worst of all, I was coming to the end of an all-around bad month.
-But then a lady named Christy pushed in beside me with her infant daughter, Chloe, placing my morning on a completely different footing.
+Then a lady named Christy pushed in beside me with her infant daughter, Chloe, placing my morning on a completely different footing.

 In case I haven’t mentioned it before, I respond very well to children, especially girls.
 Girls are more soft, gentle and sensitive than their male counterparts.
-Girls, unlike boys, generally don’t strike other children, pull the legs off spiders or scorch ants with magnifying glasses.
+Girls, unlike boys, generally don’t strike other children, pull the legs off spiders or use magnifying glasses to scorch ants.
 Boys do all these things, and I’m sure they have their purpose, but I just don’t like them nearly as much as girls.
 For one thing, I have nieces but no nephews.
 Beyond that, there may be some quasi-Oedipal self-loathing behind this aversion, having once been a boy and spent years hanging around other boys, but no matter.
 Little girls remind me that humans have innate, God-given beauty in them.
 You can see the loveliness in humanity most clearly when you look at people who are just starting life, as little Chloe is—before the world, the flesh and the devil have had a chance to work them over.

 I was already off to a winning start with the addition of Chloe and her mother, who was quite sociable.
 But the adorable Chloe turned out to have an especially sweet disposition.
 She smiled frequently, except for a few minutes right after she hurt herself pulling her sippy cup out of the pocket in the seat back: she was pulling on it for all it was worth, and then the elastic gathers suddenly let the cup go, and it flew up and hit her in the nose.
 I felt sorry for her.
 When she cried, it had the tone of real hurt, rather than the plaintive sound many children make.